FRANCIS EDWARD ROBINSON 1889–1961

 Born 12th October 1889 Thurlby, Lincolnshire, in the parish of Bourne

-Francis Robinson, age 21, was a footman at Tollerton Hall, near Radcliffe on Trent.
-The Hall was owned by Alice Mary Burnside, age 49 and a widow.
+Age 21, a footman at Tollerton Hall, near Radcliffe on Trent.
+The Hall was owned by a widow Alice Mary Burnside, age 49 and a widow.
 She had nine servants, eight of whom were females.
 The house had thirty-six rooms.

 Rank: 2nd Lt.